bootique/bootique-flyway/README.md

 ### BOOTIQUE OPTIONS

+The standard Bootique command line options you may need:

 ```
   -c yaml_location, --config=yaml_location
            Specifies YAML config location, which can be a classpath (prefixed by classpath:), file path or a URL.